 You’ll want to park here, opposite the bay, wherever you can.

-Parking in Woods Hole in general is tricky.
+Parking in Woods Hole in general can be tricky.
 Parking at The Knob Woods Hole is trickier.

 How Much Does It Cost to Visit The Knob?

 The walk to the knob in the woods is free!